 - a quiet, calming environment

-- activities that give pleasure and confidence – such as music or dancing, including Singing for the Brain
+- activities that give pleasure and confidence, like listening to music or dancing

 Remember also that it's not easy being the person supporting or caring for a person with behaviour changes.
-If you're finding things difficult, ask for support from your GP.
+If you're finding things difficult, ask for support from a GP.

 Repeating the same question or activity

-This may be a result of memory loss where the person can't remember what they've said or done.
+Repeating the same question or activity may be a result of memory loss where the person cannot remember what they've said or done.

-It can be very frustrating for the carer, but it's important to remember that the person isn't being deliberately difficult.
+It can be frustrating for the carer, but it's important to remember that the person is not being deliberately difficult.

 - be tactful and patient